hiroaki/leaflet-partially-editable-polyline/README.md

 }
 ```

-the editor may display markers for up to 201 vertices around the selected vertex.
+the editor may display markers for up to 201 points around the selected point.

-The range is expressed in terms of the flat polyline vertex array.
+The range is expressed in terms of the flat polyline point array.
 It does not represent a geographic distance.

+After a point is inserted or deleted, the range is recalculated around the inserted point or, after a deletion, around the point that took the deleted point's position (the last point if the last one was deleted).
+Moving a point does not change the range.

-The editable range is an implementation detail of the editing interaction; the application continues to own the complete geometry.
+The range only determines which points receive editor markers; the application continues to own the complete geometry.

 ## Options

 ### `editablePointRadius`

-Number of vertices to include on either side of the selected vertex.
+Number of points to include on either side of the selected point.

+It must be a non-negative integer.
+Other values are not validated and may cause errors or an editing session without markers.
+With `0`, only the selected point receives a marker and no midpoint markers are shown.

 Default: